 -

-Custer State Park Visitor Center - The journey begins at the State Game Lodge, where the history of its role as the Summer White House for Presidents Coolidge and Eisenhower is explored.
+Custer State Park Visitor Center - The journey begins at the State Game Lodge, where the history of the Summer White House for Presidents Coolidge and Eisenhower is explored.

-- Custer State Park Visitor Center - The journey begins at the State Game Lodge, where the history of its role as the Summer White House for Presidents Coolidge and Eisenhower is explored.
+- Custer State Park Visitor Center - The journey begins at the State Game Lodge, where the history of the Summer White House for Presidents Coolidge and Eisenhower is explored.

 Another stop is made along the Wildlife Loop Road at the Buffalo Corrals.
-The newly established Custer State Park Bison Center provides a comprehensive bison experience along the scenic drive through the southern prairie of the 71,000-acre park.
+The new Custer State Park Bison Center offers a comprehensive bison experience along the park’s scenic drive through the southern prairie of the 71,000-acre park.

 -